AdobeDocs/workfront.en/help/product-announcements/betas/team-scheduling-beta.md

 The Team Scheduling area (formerly known as Team Builder)&nbsp;is being updated&nbsp;with a new look and feel, updated&nbsp;architecture for better performance, and support for new functionality.

-Use the following information to begin testing the new Team Scheduling area in `Workfront`:
+Use the following information to begin testing the new Team Scheduling area in Workfront:

 ## Supported environments

-The Team Scheduling beta is available to test in the `Workfront` Preview environment by invitation only.
+The Team Scheduling&nbsp;beta is available to test in the Workfront Preview environment by invitation only.

-For more information about the `Workfront` Preview environment, see&nbsp; [The Adobe Workfront Preview Sandbox Environment](../../administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md).
+For more information about the Workfront Preview environment, see&nbsp; [The Adobe Workfront Preview Sandbox Environment](../../administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md).

 ## Team Scheduling&nbsp;improvements